NVIDIAGameWorks/toolkit-remix/docs/remix-installation.md

 Once you have the files on your computer, you’ll need to copy them alongside your game executables following the instructions in the section [Setup RTX Remix Runtime with your Game](howto/learning-runtimesetup.md).

-## Install and Launch the RTX Remix Toolkit
+## Install the RTX Remix Toolkit

+(Go to landing page and download installer)

+### Install the RTX Remix from the Omniverse Launcher

 1. Follow the instructions on how to Install the NVIDIA Omniverse Platform here: [Install NVIDIA Omniverse](https://docs.omniverse.nvidia.com/install-guide/latest/index.html)
 2. In Omniverse Launcher, under the Exchange Tab, search for “**RTX Remix**”